dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 However, C++ does not require that `noexcept` functions only call `noexcept` functions.
 It is up to the programmer to ensure that no called function, including function pointer parameters, factually will not throw at runtime.
-(If they do, `std::unecpected` is called which usually aborts the program.)
+(If they do, `std::unexpected` is called which usually aborts the program.)
 In plain terms, C++ follows the route that it is the programmer's responsibility nothing bad happens.

 Such a solution is undesirable.